DonatHalimi/sheero/frontend/README.md

 ## **Backend**

 This frontend communicates with a robust backend API, which is fully documented and accessible through Postman.
-For detailed information on the API endpoints, request/response formats, and usage examples, please refer to the official [API documentation](https://documenter.getpostman.com/view/31736145/2sA3kRL56j) for sheero.
+For detailed information on the API endpoints, request/response formats and usage examples, please refer to the official [API documentation](https://documenter.getpostman.com/view/31736145/2sA3kRL56j) for sheero.
 For more information on the backend setup and usage, you can refer to the [README](backend/README.md) in the backend repository.